Lake County Museum of Art: History

 The museum extended art educational opportunities to the home schooled, and a 10-week adult sketch study class.
 In 2009, LEMA forged a new partnership with the Central Florida Water Color Society to mount about four, two-month, fine art exhibits annually at City Hall, under the art museum's umbrella.

-2012 LEMA hired new director Richard D. Colvin, former curator of Art & History at Art & History Museums, Maitland (home of the Maitland Art Center).
 In November 2012, LEMA moved to a new location on Lake Eustis in Ferran Park.

 Since that time, exhibitions have included an extremely popular members exhibition, an exhibition of the work of Brenda Heim and Doug Hays, HE SHE WE, and in the fall of 2013, a retrospective exhibition of Catherine Haynes Stockwell, Painting Eustis.
 Membership has continued to increase, and adult art classes have been in swing since 2012.
 The 2013 Wine-A-Fare, the museum's premier fundraiser, was followed by an equally successful version in 2014, as well as new events including a holiday tree auction and a 1950s dance.

 In 2014 LEMA built a presence at the First Friday events in downtown Eustis.

 A 4 July 2014 event was held in Ferran Park, part of a growing alliance between the Chamber of Commerce and LEMA.

-In April 2019 LEMA was forced to leave its previous home in Ferran Park due to a difficulty in paying rent.
+In April 2019 LEMA was forced to leave its previous home in Ferran Park.
 The museum formed a partnership with the Herbert Lehner Foundation and renamed itself the Lake County Museum of Art, now located in Tavares.
 LCMA reopened in its location in June 2019 with an exhibit by artist Liz Wincup.